dmlc/gluon-nlp/scripts/word_embeddings/index.rst

 Besides loading pre-trained embeddings, the Gluon NLP toolkit also makes it easy to train embeddings.

-The following code block shows how to use Gluon NLP to train fastText or Word2Vec models.
+The following code block shows how to use Gluon NLP to train a SkipGram or CBOW models.
 The script and parts of the Gluon NLP library support just-in-time compilation with `numba <http://numba.pydata.org/>`_, which is enabled automatically when numba is installed on the system.
 Please `pip